 Educational income relates to fees received in respect of courses provided by the Company.
 Income is recognised in relation to the period of the educational course being provided and any fees received in advance are deferred as necessary.

-Turnover also includes revenue from events held throughout the period, rental income and royalties received.
+Turnover also includes revenue from events held throughout the year, rental income, book sales and royalties received.